ncc220/nccdn6/homework/Real.Assignment3/assignment3.md

   -a powerful enough machine for students to browse the web and upload completed assignments -a database to house all the students turned in assignments and all information associated with it, that staff can view and a student can view their own information
-  -an email service to allow users to communicate if they need to before meeting in person again / if the class is online